"Your performance last night sounded totally awesome. Articulate and passionate! You clearly love your work." ~ Chris, Microsoft

 SANDRA LOCKLEAR'S sensuous jazz piano stylings and rich alto voice have made her a favorite Pacific Northwest talent.
-An accomplished musician with recordings and tours in the U.S. and abroad, she's a featured pianist at the Bellevue Collection on Steinway grand pianos.
-Sandra plays simply solo, and sings and plays with her top-flight combo featured on her Goddess Rising and Girl Gone Jazz CD's.
-She performs soulful original music, swinging standards and show tunes, sexy bossa novas and lush ballads.
+An accomplished musician with recordings and tours in the U.S. and abroad, she's a featured pianist at the Bellevue Collection on Steinway grand pianos and at the El Gaucho restaurants.
+Sandra plays simply solo, or performs with her top-flight combo featured on her Goddess Rising and Girl Gone Jazz CD's.

 A FRESH SOUND EMERGES

-Seattle-based artist Sandra Locklear is both musician and singer with a natural gift for connecting with her audiences.
-With intuitive ease and passionate virtuosity, she pairs a rich alto voice with jazz piano stylings refined over many years of playing venues in the Pacific Northwest, Alaska, Canada and Europe.
-Sandra effortlessly crosses over from jazz to blues, to folk to country, to pop and to rock with a technical proficiency honed since she took her first piano lesson at age 7.
-As a composer and performer Sandra sets a fresh standard full of vitality and soul.
+SANDRA LOCKLEAR is both pianist and singer with a natural gift for connecting with her audience.
+She sets a fresh soulful standard refined over many years of playing venues in the Pacific Northwest and overseas, effortlessly crossing over from jazz to bossa nova, from show tunes to her own compositions, with a technical proficiency honed since she took her first piano lesson at age 7.
+Sandra is proud of her Ukrainian heritage and hails from Kenora, Ontario.

 FORMAL MUSIC STUDIES

-Sandra continued performing regionally and touring overseas as a solo artist.
-In-between, she studied jazz piano and theory at Cornish College of the Arts and composition and music education at the University of Washington.
-Juggling family responsibilities with the demands of a musical career, she eventually earned two music degrees Phi Beta Kappa and Magna Cum Laude.
+In-between performing regionally and touring overseas as a solo artist, Sandra studied jazz piano and theory at Cornish College of the Arts, and composition and music education at the University of Washington.
+She eventually earned two music degrees Phi Beta Kappa and Magna Cum Laude juggling family responsibilities with the demands of a musical career.

 At Seattle’s Cornish College of the Arts, NPR jazz producer/radio host Jim Wilke, bassist Gary Peacock, horn players Julian Priester and Jim Knapp, pianists Art Lande, Peggy Stern and pianist-singer Joni Metcalf, all influenced Sandra's distinctive sound and understanding of the art of jazz.
 At the University of Washington, clarinetist William O. Smith (Dave Brubeck band) guided her composition efforts, while Seattle jazz pianist Marc Seales honed her playing skills .
 Along the way, Sandra studied with piano virtuoso Jerome Gray and trained with vocal coaches George Peckham (Ann and Nancy Wilson of “Heart” and Judy Collins) and opera master Augusta Palialunga.